 Park School of Public Health and Worcester County Public Schools, have

 made great strides in their efforts to improve health literacy of elementary

 and middle school students in Worcester County.

-Visit our Intengrated Health Literacy Program webpage to learn more.
+Visit our Integrated Health Literacy Program web page to learn more.
 During Fiscal Year 2016, Atlantic General invested $135,944

 in this program.